 - Be notified when a tenant is looking to vacate their rental premises

-- Make appropriate deductions to a tenant’s security deposit under certain conditions
+- Make appropriate deductions to a tenant’s security deposit under certain conditions (ex: excessive damage can be deducted from the security deposit)

 - Provide a habitable dwelling that meets all federal, state and local laws